-- Open your copied scene from Rendering.
-Choose File > Set Project… in Maya to set the project to its new location on the server.
+- Launch Maya and choose File > Set Project… to set the project to its new location on the Render server.
 Save this change.

 - Launch Muster Console.
 This program is used to submit projects to the render server and to monitor these projects.

 - Click the button at the top left of the Muster window.
 In the dialog that appears, make sure the Dispatcher address field says render.emerson.edu, that the Login field says lab_user, and that the Password field is blank.
 Click Connect.

 Before submitting your project (or job) to the Render Farm, you may wish to familiarize yourself with the Muster Console interface.
 The window is divided into four main sections: the Instances View, the Queue View, the Logs View, and the Submission Panel.

 Shows the status of the Render Farm machines.

 Shows the status of jobs sent to the Render Farm.

 Shows a history of events that occurred the render server, including errors.

 Submitting Your Job